Contact us

 9

-Financial Co-relation Modeling — Bottom-Up Approaches
+Financial Correlation Modeling: Bottom-Up Approaches

 Covers bottom-up approaches to financial correlation modeling, focusing on copula functions and joint probability of defaults.